gbmhunter/blog/content/pages/electronics/communication-protocols/uart-protocol/_index.md

-{{< figure src="/images/2011/09/putty-bug-when-receiving-large-num-of-chars.png" width="699px" caption="PuTTY can freeze when printing a large number of random characters to it across a COM port." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/putty-bug-when-receiving-large-num-of-chars.png" width="699px" caption="PuTTY can freeze when printing a large number of random characters to it across a COM port."  >}}